cudoventures/cudos-blast/README.md

 # source lets you use the content of a file
 # ex.
 INIT_FOLDER, TEMPLATE_FILES
-source ./packages/cudos-tests/integration-tests/vars.sh
+source ./packages/blast-tests/integration-tests/vars.sh

 # echo prints out the strings that are passed to it
 # -n flag tells your terminal to stay on the same line after printing out the message
-echo -n 'cudos init...'
+echo -n 'blast init...'

 # ARRANGE
 # mkdir creates a folder at the path specified in INIT_FOLDER variable